-- 3.1 All Information security incidents should be reported immediately to Business Manager on 020 8614 7809, as the primary point of contact. - 3.2 The report should include full and accurate details of the incident, including who is reporting the incident; what type of data is involved (not the data itself unless specifically requested); if the data relates to people and if so, how many people are involved. - 3.3 The Business Manager is responsible for maintaining a confidential log of all information security events.
+- 3.1 All Information security incidents should be reported immediately to Business Manager on 020 8614 7809, as the primary point of contact. - 3.2 The report should include full and accurate details of the incident, including: - Date and time of the incident discovery - Description of the incident - How the incident was discovered - Suspected cause of the incident (if known) - Contact details of the person reporting the incident - What type of data is involved (not the data itself unless specifically requested) - If the data relates to people and if so, how many people are involved. - 3.3 The Business Manager is responsible for maintaining a confidential log of all information security events.